bainscough/NNL/Challenges/Develop/README.md

 * Input Validation.

 # Summary
-///The file path for the csv can be changed using the constant at the top of the csvmanager class.\\\
+*The file path for the csv can be changed using the constant at the top of the csvmanager class.*

 Potential improvements:
 The type of application being changed from a console application to a forms or similar application which can use interactible controls.